Site icon Outdoor Gearzine

 • Easy to install

-• Don't get in the way when you put your backpack down
+• Doesn't get in the way when putting down your backpack

-• Don't get in the way when you put your backpack down
+• Doesn't get in the way when putting down your backpack

 • Good load balance and less fatigue